tband/linux-employ/README.md

 # Linux Employ Project Overview

 The **Linux Employ** project is part of the Dutch [**Linux Repair Cafe**](https://www.repaircafe.org/linux-repair-cafe/) initiative, aimed at giving laptops a second life by installing Linux and preventing e-waste.
-This project sets up a server for centralized installation using network boot (iPXE), allowing users to install Linux even in locations without internet access.
+A script adds preseed data to an existing distribution ISO image to speed up the installation.
+The preseeded image can be flashed to an USB stick or served from a iPXE server for centralized installation.

 ### Key Features
+- **ISO generator**: Add preseed data and manage packages to be installed (add, remove or update)
 - **Centralized Installation Server**: Ideal for multiple installations, reducing the need for USB sticks.
 - **Live CD Boot**: Quickly boot into a Live CD without installation.
 - **Preseeded Installations**: Automate the installation process with preconfigured settings.
-- **No internet needed**": Image is stored on server
+- **No internet needed**: Image is stored on server

 ## Quick Start Guide